 It’s a glorious time of the year!
 The tomatoes are still hanging on.
-But they are making room for apples, plums, and even pumpkins.
+But they are making room for apples, plums, and even squash and pumpkins.

 I’ll deal with pumpkins in the next few weeks- they are truly a world unto themselves.
 Both sweet and savoury dishes can be made with them, the imagination just runs wild!

 In the meantime, I’m revelling in the plums 🙂 If you actually indulge me and read my musings, then you know that for me, plum butter or as it’s called in German, pflaumenmus, is something I go ga-ga for!
 It so reminds me of my mom and childhood breakfasts.
 I shared my recipe for it here.
 It is so brilliantly easy to make, and results in a rich, thick, sweet and tart spread that works perfect on toast or in crepes etc.